ros2/design/articles/10_why_ros2.md

 With all these new uses of ROS, the platform is being stretched in unexpected ways.
-While it is holding up well, we believe that we can better meet the needs of now-broader ROS community by tackling their new use cases head-on.
+While it is holding up well, we believe that we can better meet the needs of a now-broader ROS community by tackling their new use cases head-on.

 ## New use cases